NoahWright87/LevelUpLearning/README.md

   - View previous performance of any list and its included words
     - See a rating (out of 5 stars) based on your performance and the difficulty settings used
     - See an overall score based on difficulty of the list and difficulty settings used

+### Math Test
+- ❗ Still very early, but you can quiz yourself on math problems!
+- ❗ Difficulty ramps up as your level increases - the balance on this may be out of whack and will be tweaked in the future.

 ## Upcoming Features
 Some code organization and using better practices to prepare for adding more activities.